kilhage/tiny-gpt/docs/attention.md

 A single attention head must choose _one_ way to relate tokens.

-Language needs many relations simultaneously.
+Language requires many relationships to be considered simultaneously.

-Multi-head attention gives you:
+Multi-head attention provides:

-- multiple independent match functions,
+- multiple independent match functions (Q/K spaces),
-- multiple independent copy channels.
+- multiple independent copy channels (V spaces).

-Mental picture:

 > Multi-head attention is like running several different searches over the same sentence in parallel, then combining the evidence.

+Heads are not explicitly assigned roles; specialization emerges naturally during end-to-end training.

 ---